Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/remote-assets/index.md

 sync'd assets.

 ### Asset binary files not sync'ing, assets showing as "REMOTE ASSET"
-If you've executed a node sync successfully, but all assets in the DAM are showing up up with the temporary binary files denoting "REMOTE ASSET," this can be caused by a few different scenarios:
+If you've executed a node sync successfully, but all assets in the DAM are showing up with the temporary binary files denoting "REMOTE ASSET," this can be caused by a few different scenarios:
 - You are logged in as the `admin` user.
-Because the `admin` user is used for some back end process in AEM, remote assets does not sync asset binary files for the `admin` user.
+Because the `admin` user is used for some back-end process in AEM, Remote Assets does not sync asset binary files for the `admin` user.
 To resolve, log in as a non-admin user.
 - Your browser has cached temporary binary file versions of these assets from viewing them as the `admin` user.
 This is a very easy "gotcha" and resolved with a simple browser cache clear.
 - The `RemoteAssetDecorator` service is not configured.
 This service is configured with a simple blank OSGi config file,